netcraftsmen/pangea/collections/ansible_collections/netcraftsmen/pangea/README.md

-# Ansible Collection - netcraftsmen.pangea
+# Ansible Collection - blueally.pangea

 Documentation for the collection.